IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - Descend via a long series of wooden platforms and ladders (or sail there?) - could be interesting encounter loc
 	- private property, guard forces to fight around it
 - Automata get ferried here, constructing a trading ship
-- Tucked away nook holds the skulls of Sahuagin fray wraiths, submerged in water
+- Tucked away nook holds the skulls/bodies of Sahuagin fray wraiths, submerged in water
 	- automata dumping a box of them into the water

 ## La Sul (southmost pillar)

-Water system has been taken out
+#### Destroyed Reservoir
 - water getting shipped over from other isles, ppl need to line up to collect
-- telling civilians it's an infrastructure issue, doing routine repairs
+- telling civilians it's an infrastructure issue, doing routine repairs Clues
+- [ ] Fish scale (sahuagin) embedded in the wood fragments of the reservoir waterwheel
 #### Docks
 - Bargewright's: a floating tavern moored amongst the roots
-	- Connected to cheap sailor's bunkhouses
+	- Cheap alcohol, sailor's bunkhouses (1g/day)
+	- They're out of water, only beer
 	- People: Reed, Shane, Raven/Zora
 #### Moored Ships
 - Docks for foreign ships, where visiting foreigners often reside
-- Giltstern flagship
+- Conviviant (giltstern flagship).
+White hulled, crimson sail.
+Emblazoned with the crests of Kevara (gate over sea) and Giltstern (coin pierced by arrow)

 ## La Varza (westmost pillar)

 #### Riot / Murder Scene
+Clues
+- [ ] Gyrfalcon's body, other strikers' bodies - blunt force and electrocution
+- [ ] Discarded cargo container: blood stained, used to transport Orin's body
+- [ ] Destroyed automata are not part of Giltstern fleet, but the Eledeia fleet
 #### Saltwood Groves
 - People: Gandras, Reed
 - Saltwood-carved statue of Vapor (Bluemoon's dad)
-- Discarded cargo container: blood stained, used to transport Orin's body

 #### Seagrass Flats / Shantytown
 - Description